trevlar/game-of-life/README.md

 - You have downloaded or cloned the [repository](https://github.com/trevlar/game-of-life).
 - If you plan to run the backend API locally:
   - You have installed the latest version of [Golang](https://golang.org/dl/).
-  - You have installed and properly configured [SQLite](https://www.sqlite.org/download.html).
+  - You have installed and configured [SQLite](https://www.sqlite.org/download.html).

 ### Installing